Easy Sausage Quiche

 Ingredients

-- 1 9-inch unbaked deep dish frozen pie crust (I.e. Mrs Smith's)
+- 1 9-inch unbaked deep dish frozen pie crust (i.e. Mrs Smith's)

 - 8 oz mild or spicy breakfast sausage

-- 5 green onions green onions thinly sliced
+- 5 medium green onions thinly sliced

 - 2 cups shredded sharp cheddar cheese divided